The answer is probably yes. Consider this: how are you? Not bad (= I am quite well). You have just used a litote (the word is the same in Spanish).

 - Mrs Merkel, the German Chancellor, is not a bad person.
 In other words, she is a good person.

-- Ricardo is not a bad chef (meaning he a quite a good chef).
+- Ricardo is not a bad chef (meaning he is quite a good chef).

 - How was the meal?
 Not bad (meaning that is was quite good).
 An understatement.